apache/airflow/docs/apache-airflow/tutorial.rst

 ----------------------------------
 We can add documentation for DAG or each single task.
 DAG documentation only support markdown so far and task documentation support plain text, markdown, reStructuredText, json, yaml.
-The DAG documentation can be written as a doc string at the beggining of the DAG file (recommended) or anywhere in the file.
+The DAG documentation can be written as a doc string at the begginning of the DAG file (recommended) or anywhere in the file.
 Below you can find some examples on how to implement task and DAG docs, as well as screenshots:

 .. exampleinclude:: /../../airflow/example_dags/tutorial.py
     :language: python